tsatir/Coursera_week4_assignment/Code Book.md

 # Code Book
-run_analysis.R scripts reads the Samsung data from working directory and applys assignment's requirements.
+Run_analysis.R scripts reads the Samsung data from working directory and applys assignment's requirements.

-1.
-Read files from working directory and named according to "read.me" file in the Samsung Data file.
+- Read files from working directory and named according to "read.me" file in the Samsung Data file.

-*features = 561 rows, 2 columns *
+*features = 561 rows, 2 columns*
 From each window, a vector of features was obtained by calculating variables from the time and frequency domain.

 *activity_labels = 6 rows, 2 columns*
 Contains activities (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING) which is performed and a code that specifies the activity.

 *x_test = 2947 rows, 561 columns*